timwarnock/best-practices-and-notes/jenkins.md

 }
 ```

-Using this new `stage()` function you can retain the existence of all stages and clearly mark which stages were skipped.
+Using this new `stage()` function is easy.
+Simply add a parameter to any existing `stage()` blocks to determine when that stage should be run.
 For example,

 ```groovy
   stage('DEV', !params.DEV.startsWith('--')) {